fan2/python/python安装运行/Anaconda/JupyterLab.md

 > JupyterLab is the latest web-based interactive development environment for notebooks, code, and data.
 Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
 A modular design invites extensions to expand and enrich functionality.

-在 JupyterLab 中 New Launcher 支持创建 Notebook - Python 3 (ipykernel) 和 Console - Python 3 (ipykernel)。 还可创建 Other 文件类型。

 ### docs

 [Jupyter Project Documentation](https://docs.jupyter.org/en/latest/)